Place des Terreaux

 Musée des Beaux-Arts

-This stunning and eminently manageable museum showcases France's finest collection of sculptures and paintings outside Paris from...
+This stunning and eminently manageable museum showcases France's finest collection of sculptures and paintings outside of Paris from...

 Self-taught Lyonnaise mère , Josiane, takes pride that 'people come to eat as if at home or at their parents' house'.
 Translation: the...